support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Rukmini Elopes with Krishna, Folio from a Bhagavata Purana, c.1780 by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 devi · india · krishna · ralph and catherine benkaim collection · rukmini · temple · painting · Freer Gallery of Art, Smithsonian Institution, USA / Bridgeman Images